bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 46°
-- Breezy and Overcast
+- Overcast
 - 68% humidity
-- 16 mph wind
+- 15 mph wind
-- 91% cloud cover
+- 92% cloud cover
-- 36 AQI 🟩
+- 35 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
 - 1.06 inches of rain expected in the next 48 hours